aryehof/dart-event/README.md

 [EventSubscriber][eventsubscriber] - A Flutter Widget that can subscribe to an [Event] with optional arguments.
 Updates (rebuilds) when notified.

+## What's New

+Events can now be optionally broadcast to a Dart stream through the `subscribeStream` method.

+See the Changelog for details on changes in each version.

 ## Background

 As developers, we understand that dividing independent functionality into separate modules (packages) is something to which we should aspire.
 It can be ideal to model our problem domain independent of user interface, other systems, and technical plumbing.
 Equally, independent pieces of infrastructure benefit from being in separate modules (packages).
 Doing so has the same attraction as the decomposition of functionality into separate subroutines, albeit at a larger scale.
 Let's divide a large problem into smaller pieces, that can be reasoned about and worked on independently, and then re-combined to represent a solution to the problem.